 change the third paragraph as below:

 A STA that receives at least one valid frame in a PSDU can update its NAV with the information from any valid Duration field in the PSDU.
-When the received frame’s RA is equal to the STA’s own MAC address, the STA shall not update its NAV.
+When the received frame’s RA is equal to the STA’s own MAC address, the STA shall not update its NAV.(#15751)When the received frame’s RA is equal to the TDLS non-AP STA’s own MAC address or the MLD MAC address of the non-AP MLD with which the TDLS non-AP STA is affiliated with(see 35.3.21 TDLS procedure in multi-link operation), the TDLS non-AP STA shall not update its NAV.
 Further, when the received frame is a DMG CTS frame and its TA is equal to the STA’s own MAC address, the STA shall not update its NAV.
 For all other received frames the STA shall update its NAV when the received Duration is greater than the STA’s current NAV value........